Reducing Plastic Pollution Is Everyone’s Business

 • Recycle effectively.
 If you have household recycling in your community, take the time to review their guidelines so that you only put out items that can actually be recycled in your bin.
 Including nonrecyclable items makes the process less efficient and less likely to be successful.
 Choose to buy items packaged in materials you know to be recyclable.
 If you do use any plastic (cups, bottles, plates) while you are out, bring them home so that they can be recycled.

-• Support the efforts of environmental groups (like our partner Friends of the Earth) that lobby governments to take action by banning unnecessary plastics and encourage industry to invent better plastics or comparable alternatives.
+• Support the efforts of environmental groups that lobby governments to take action by banning unnecessary plastics and encourage industry to invent better plastics or comparable alternatives.

 • When shopping, choose to support businesses that are committed to going as low-waste as possible.

 Here at Liforme, we did the research and development to create a product which is made of the right materials, specifically biodegradable polyurethane rather than the dreaded PVC.
 When you get your mat, you’ll notice that it’s packaged in entirely recyclable cardboard materials.
-By putting our minds to it (and of course incurring some extra cost – totally worth it!), we created a packaging solution that protects the mat while on its way from the factory right through the distribution chain to the Yogi customer… but which is PLASTIC-FREE!
-We’re quite sure that you’d be shocked too, if you saw the needless yards of plastic wrapping, bubble wrap and other plastic nonsense that we’ve seen wrapped around yoga mats coming out of every yoga mat factory we’ve visited (and we have visited many!).
-There really can be a better way.
+By putting our minds to it (and of course, incurring some extra cost), we created a plastic-free packaging solution that protects the mat while on its way from the factory right through the distribution chain to the yogi customer.
+When it’s as important as the health of our planet, we can all find ways to do better.